 GSHG Volunteers –

 By now we're sure you’ve all heard about the coronavirus and its global (now US) impact.
 We want to share information provided by the CDC so that you will be informed by a reliable source and know the recommended protocol.
 Although it seems clear that the virus will spread, there are steps we can all take to minimize the impact of the virus in our own respective spaces.
-The practices suggested are good ones to use all the time; keep in mind many more people still get (and die from) the flu annually.
+The practices suggested are good ones to use all the time; keep in mind many more people still get the flu annually.
 However, the coronavirus is more easily transferred, and there is currently no vaccine to prevent it.

 Below you will find general information about the virus and its symptoms, as well as methods of protection and prevention.
 There are several steps included but, if you read no further than this paragraph, here are two important takeaways: 1) Wash your hands often, and 2) If you have a fever or other flu-like symptoms, please stay home.

 Moreover, if you are registered for any upcoming program and are experiencing flu like symptoms, medical professionals advise that you stay home.
 We will refund your money.

 The novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.

 A diagnosis with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
 Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.